 For example, Mukherjee was involved in the development of Gene Set Enrichment Analysis (GSEA), a statistical evaluation method of the human genome that determines the biological function of entire groups of genes and their possible role in the development of cancer types.
 With this work he has made an international name for himself.
 His specialty is topological data analysis, in which high-dimensional data is visualized and individual data sets can be inferred from the geometric representation.
 Mukherjee's advances in this area have led to improvements in medical imaging techniques.
 He was also able to improve statistical error control for learning algorithms in the field of AI.

-In Leipzig, Prof. Dr. Sayan Mukherjee will continue his basic mathematical-statistical research at the Center for Scalable Data Analytics and Artificial Intelligence at the University of Leipzig and at the Max Planck Institute for Mathematics in the Natural Sciences.
-He will also become director of the Interdisciplinary Center for Bioinformatics (IZBI) at the University of Leipzig.
-His basic research on data analysis and its presentation is intended to bring new insights into the fight against certain diseases in precision medicine.
+In Leipzig, Prof. Dr. Sayan Mukherjee will continue his basic mathematical and statistical research at the Center for Scalable Data Analytics and Artificial Intelligence at the University of Leipzig and at the Max Planck Institute for Mathematics in the Natural Sciences.
+At the same time, he becomes director of the Interdisciplinary Center for Bioinformatics (IZBI) at the University of Leipzig.
+His basic research into data analysis and its presentation should bring new insights into the fight against certain diseases in precision medicine.

-Source: Press release of the University of Leipzig of 01.07.2021
+Source: Press release from the University of Leipzig from July 01.07.2021st, XNUMX

 Online for the first time: The Long Night of Sciences Leipzig on July 16, 2021 from 18:00 p.m.!
 The children's program begins at 14:00 p.m., the live opening show starts at 16:30 p.m. and the virtual doors of the Leipzig Science Family open at 18:00 p.m.